VariableExp0rt/VariableExp0rt.github.io/_posts/2020-6-28-90-degrees-starboard.md

-layout: post
-title: "90 degrees Starboard - policy-based enforcement with Open Policy Agent"
+### Policy-based enforcement with Open Policy Agent

 As I was watching TGI Kubernetes last week, someone asked a very interesting question that I thought would be interesting to explore.
 Does Starboard (by AquaSec) integrate with Open Policy Agent (OPA)?
 The answer is yes, you can use “kube-mgmt” to enforce policies based on that data (more on where it is stored, how it is accessed later in this post).